What is depression?

 Depression is a serious psychiatric condition that is characterised by acute and overwhelming feelings of sadness.
 Whilst everyone can feel sad from time-to-time, there are some individuals who experience such devastating low moods that it impairs their physical, mental and emotional health, as well as their ability to function on a day-to-day basis.

 At Priory Wellbeing Centre Dubai, we understand that it can be very difficult to cope with depression, and many people struggle to seek the help that they need due to the pervasive feelings of hopelessness that are associated with this condition.
-Our team of psychologists and psychiatrists possess extensive experience in treating depression.
+Our team of psychologists and psychiatrists possess extensive experience in treating depression at our specialist clinic in Dubai.
 Our individually tailored depression treatment programme ensures that your unique symptoms and triggers are taken into consideration during treatment, thus fostering the best possible outcomes for you as an individual.

 What are the signs and symptoms of depression?

 The signs and symptoms of depression can vary according to the type of depression that you are suffering from, as well as from person to person.
 Symptoms may include:

 - Feelings of guilt

 - Lack of interest in activities that you once enjoyed

 - Changes in appetite resulting in weight fluctuations